beltoforion/Magnetic-Pendulum/README.md

 or images created by a third party please ask the creator of said media.
 Everything that I created which is related to the magnetic pendulum simulation can be used royalty free.
-Every media related to the magnetic pendulum fractal which is part of the archive provided here or was made available by me on my web page or via e-mail or cloud wstorage was solely created by me unless explicitely noted otherwise.
+Every media related to the magnetic pendulum fractal which is part of the archive provided here or was made available by me on my web page or via e-mail or cloud storage was solely created by me unless explicitely noted otherwise.